zeero/CCPlugins/commands/implement.md

 Based on the source and target analysis, I need to:

 1. **Smart Dependency Mapping**
-   - Source uses lodash.debounce → You already have lodash 4.x
+   - Map source dependencies to your existing ones
-   - Source uses axios → You have fetch wrapper utilities
+   - Use your utilities instead of adding new ones
-   - Source uses old React patterns → Convert to your hooks
+   - Convert patterns to match your project
-   - Source has X dependency → Check if you have equivalent
+   - Check for equivalent functionality

 2. **Transform Code**
    - Match your established patterns